opennode/waldur-core/docs/developer/cost-tracking.rst

 Cost tracking
 =============

-Add-on for NC plugins.
+Add-on for NodeConductor plugins.
 It allows to calculate price estimates for resources.

 How to use